TheTysonator/uptime-lugin/README.md

 ## Installation

-Install it from the "PLUGINS" tab in your Hermes Agent dashboard or place the plugin inside your Hermes plugins directory:
+Install it from the plugins tab in your Hermes Agent dashboard or place the plugin inside your Hermes plugins directory:

 ```bash
 ~/.hermes/plugins/monitoring